ManliestBen/cuisine-catalog/medium-difficulty.md

 });
 ```
 ### <br>
 ### Step 27:  Add a route for the 'Details' button that was just created.
-Add the following to routes/cuisine.js:
 ```js
 router.get('/:id', cuisineCtrl.show);
 ```
 ### <br>
-### Step 28:  Add the controller for the new route in controllers/cuisine.js:
+### Step 28:  Add the controller for the new route.
 ```js
 function show(req, res) {
     Cuisine.findById(req.params.id, function(err, cuisine){